Chanchal-D/augd_sky-meter/README.md

 # augd_sky-meter
-Sky-meter is an endpoint checker.
-It can be deployed as a container, it gives you the ability to monitor your internal-cluster APIs

 Sky-meter is a synthetic endpoint checker.
 You can deploy this on your infra run checks from your infra and set alerts.
 Here we are using the go httptrace library.
 Currenly I have added Database support.
 The endpoints and HTTP output are now being saved in the Database.
 We also have a sentry integration to catch the runtime errors.